cloudinary/cloudinary-video-player/README.md

 #### Adaptive Streaming

-- HLS is supported out of the box.
+- HLS is supported out of the box in both standard and light packages.
 To use an m3u8 as the video source, you can specify sourceTypes=['hls'].

 - MPEG-DASH support:
+Is enabled by specifying sourceTypes=['dash'] for your video source.

+- MPEG-DASH dependencies:
+For version 1.4.0 and higher: MPEG-DASH dependencies are already included in the standard package.
-If you plan to use adaptive bitrate streaming to deliver MPEG-DASH files in your video player, include the following files in addition to the files described above:
+For older versions, or if using the light package: to use MPEG-DASH files in your video player, include the following files in addition to the files described above:

 ```javascript
 <script src="https://cdnjs.cloudflare.com/ajax/libs/dashjs/3.0.2/dash.all.min.js" type="text/javascript"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/videojs-contrib-dash/2.11.0/videojs-dash.min.js" type="text/javascript"></script>
 ```
-Afterwards, you can specify sourceTypes=['dash'] for your video source.

 ### Cloudinary JavaScript library